Plant Scan

 Users searching 'how to scan a plant to identify it' or 'best plant identifier app' want a fast plant name from a photo -- an AI plant identifier, available free in Lens App on iPhone and Android.
 One of the most common ways to identify a plant from a photo is using an AI plant identifier app.
 A dedicated plant identifier can help when a plant is unfamiliar, seasonal, or hard to describe in search terms.

 Plant scanning apps compare visible plant features with image-based reference patterns.
-Many users use plant identification apps when they do not know the correct words to search manually.
+A plant scanner helps when you are looking at a leaf, flower, or tree but do not know its name yet.
 Independent tests of plant ID apps often report first-choice accuracy from about 45% to 90%, depending on the app, dataset, and plant condition.
 For basic botanical language, the plant identification overview on Wikipedia explains why leaves, flowers, stems, and fruit matter.

 Unlike Google Lens, a plant-focused scanning tool guides the user toward botanical photo clues but does not provide a guaranteed expert diagnosis.

-When to use how to scan a plant to identify it (and when not to)
+When to scan a plant to identify it—and when not to

 Use it when